egel-lang/egel-lang.github.io/index.md

 Definitions are translated to bytecode in a small instruction set for portability.

-The interpreter is being developed at the moment and is in a pre-release stage.
+The interpreter is under development and is in a pre-release stage.
 It can only symbolically evaluate at the moment (which is most of the work, of course.)